ralish/bash-script-template/BACKLOG.md

 ## 0) GLITCHES

+Intermited issue where the CHANGELOG file is getting wiped out during the release.
+Related to "Don't write tmp files onto disk".

 To double check: no hardcoded custom values should exist bashlava.sh anymore.
 They are all in the Dockerfile.

 ## 1) NEXT FEATURES